overlapping ranges with priority

 I’m going to illustrate in detail the pure-SQL algorithm I have designed, and then discuss about its performance and efficiency.
 As usual, everything I discuss is supported by an actual demo.
 Please note that the algorithm uses analytics functions very, very heavily.

-pure SQL solution
+Pure SQL solution

 The input table: